 Also in 2000, Entercom applied for a change in the expanded band construction permit, restoring the station to 10kW daytime, 1 kW night, and moving the transmitter to the KMBZ tower in Westwood.
 In 2001, after testing in March, the expanded-band facility at 1660 kHz began airing KXTR’s classical format on a full-time basis late in May.
 KXTR was simulcast on both 1250 and 1660 kHz until June 13, when, reports indicate, 1250 kHz was leased out to a local operator, which inaugurated a Spanish-language format.
 FCC records show that the KXTR call letters moved to 1660 kHz on June 6, with 1250 kHz taking the call letters KWSJ on June 6, 2001 and KKHK on May 22, 2002.
 In December of 2007, Entercom reformatted KYYS(FM) as “99.7 the Boulevard,” with new call letters KBLV.
 The KYYS calls were re-assigned to the 1250 frequency on January 18, 2008.

-Even though WREN packed up and moved to Kansas City, and the call letters have since disappeared, there’s still a remnant of the station in Topeka.
-There was a giant concrete wren on the WREN building in Topeka (I saw it in 1987 or 1988 after WREN had gone off the air.)
-It’s now sitting in a pocket park near SW Topeka Boulevard and Huntoon.
+Even though WREN packed up and moved to Kansas City, and the call letters have since disappeared, there are still remnants of the station in Topeka and Lawrence.
+There was a giant concrete wren located at the Transmitter site in Tonganoxie.
+Later, it was moved to the WREN building in Topeka.
+It was still there, according to Mark, shortly after WREN went off the air in the late 1980s.
+Historic Topeka eventually acquired it and moved it to a pocket park near SW Topeka Boulevard and Huntoon.
 See World’s Largest Things for a photo and some descriptive history.
-That site says the wren was in a “mini-park” but I distinctly remember it as being on top of the WREN building.
-Alternatively, there could have been two wrens, one on the building, and one on the ground.
-If so, then the wren on the building may be lost to history after all.

 Technical Facilities